fukien/ai-deadlines/README.md

-## AI-DB Deadlines
+## DB-AI Deadlines

-Countdown timers to keep track of a bunch of AI/DB conference deadlines.
+Countdown timers to keep track of a bunch of DB/AI conference deadlines.

 ## Adding/updating a conference